terrazzoapp/terrazzo/docs/src/pages/docs/plugins/css.md

 };
 ```

-This will generate the following CSS:
+This would generate the following CSS:

 ```css
 :root {